Jordan-The-Goat55/Jordan-The-Goat55/README.md

 - 👋 Hi, I’m @Jordan-The-Goat55
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Swift
-- 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me Bruh
-- 😄 Pronouns: He, Him but not her, because I will never be her!
+- 😄 Pronouns: He, Him
 - ⚡ Fun fact: Is a Fun fact

 <!---